jeffbski/accum/README.md

 `accum` provides several factory methods for use:

  - The default automatic method - `accum([options], listenerFn)` constructs a write stream which checks if the first chunk is a Buffer and if so returns a concatenated Buffer of all the data, otherwise if it is a string then returns a concatenated string, otherwise returns a raw array.
 The `listenerFn` signature is `function(alldata)`.
 The `listenerFn` is called after all the data is received just prior to the `end` event being emitted.
+The `options` parameter is passed to the underlying writable stream constructor (see [Node.js stream docs](https://nodejs.org/dist/latest-v7.x/docs/api/stream.html#stream_constructor_new_stream_writable_options).
 The `options` parameter can be omitted.

 ```javascript
 var accum = require('accum');